sceckert/IntroDHFall2022/_week6/advanced-tips-for-webscraping.md

 https://api.genius.com/search?q=beyonce&access_token=REPLACE-THIS-TEXT-WITH-YOUR-CLIENT-ACCESS-TOKEN

-## Using Beautiful Soup for webscrapting
+## Using Beautiful Soup for webscraping

 Occasionally you might find that the data you're working with is too big for OpenRefine to handle.
 This is where Python's Beautiful Soup comes in.
 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is a Python library, which means we can use it within our webwrowser.